 It is, however, the only kit that gives you an accelerometer, a 60-row breadboard, a 555 timer, and several displays, including 7-seg display and the 8×8 Dot Matrix LED.

-In between these three is the ArdX Starter Kit for Arduino, which is moderately priced at $70 with instructions for 13 projects, a genuine UNO R3, 30 row breadboard, and basically the same components found in the expensive Vilros kit.
+In between these three is the ArdX Starter Kit for Arduino, which is moderately priced with instructions for 13 projects, a genuine UNO R3, 30 row breadboard, and basically the same components found in the expensive Vilros kit.
 In fact, comparing it only with Vilros, you would see that the ARDX Starter Kit for Arduino has more components than the Vilros kit, except that it does not have the 16 x 2 character LCD display.